text-to-cards/text-to-cards/docs/privacy.md

 In order to able to use Memo-to-Trello you need to authorize the Power-Up on Trello, therefore Memo-to-Trello may access some public user information from Trello, including but not limited to your name and username, your boards and teams.

-We only use this information to the extent it is absolutely necessary to perform actions on your behalf in the Power-Up.We never collect or store and never disclose any personal information about you.
+We only use this information to the extent it is absolutely necessary to perform actions on your behalf in the Power-Up.
+We never collect or store and never disclose any personal information about you.

 ## Usage data